 Debugging in AVC: Key Differences

 Constraint violations appear differently.
-In AVC, if a constraint can't be satisfied, the solver doesn't fail silently — it flags the conflict.
+In AVC, if a constraint can't be satisfied, the solver does not fail silently.
+It flags the conflict.
 The trace output shows which constraints are in conflict and which characteristic values would resolve them.

 Trace deactivation.
 In some SAP releases, the trace may activate automatically in CU50/VA01 even when the configuration log is off.
 If you see unexpected trace behavior, check KBA 1889920 for deactivation steps.
 Source: SAP KBA 1889920